coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 .. cmd:: Show Goal @natural at @natural

-   Available in coqtop.
+   Available in `rocq repl`.
 Displays a goal at a proof state using the goal ID number and the proof state ID number.
    It is primarily for use by tools such as Prooftree that need to fetch goal history in this way.
 Prooftree is a tool for visualizing a proof